 Apply for exchange through your home campus NSE coordinator.
 The process includes a program of study statement, two references, a non-refundable $175 application fee, an unofficial transcript, and biographical data.

-There are two tuition payment plans utilized by NSE: Host payment (former Plan A) and Home payment (former Plan B).
-New College of Florida utilizes Home payment/Plan B only, meaning that students pay their normal tuition and fees to New College.
+New College students exchange on the Home Payment Plan, meaning that students pay their normal tuition and fees to New College.
 Please note that additional fees assessed as a condition of enrollment (e.g., fees for laboratory courses, general service, computer, technology, art and photography supplies, etc…) are paid to your host campus.

-If you reside on campus, you will pay for room and meals at your host campus.
+If you reside on campus during your exchange, you will pay for room and meals at your host campus.